GuduleLapointe/w4os/readme.txt

 == Description ==

 Ready to use WordPress interface for [OpenSimulator](http://opensimulator.org/).
-Provide user registration, default avatar model choice, login info, statistics and a web assets server for grids or standalone simulators.
+Provides user registration, default avatar model choice, login info, statistics and a web assets server for grids or standalone simulators.

 See Features and Roadmap sections for current and upcoming functionalties.